ngokevin/w3c-webvr-presentation/content.md

 <!-- NOTES -->
 - Components built by the community and ecosystem
-- Developers enabling others
-- Components can be consumed without programming knowledge
+- Can have components for physics, oceans, mountains that can be dropped in as a `<script>` tag and used straight from HTML...

 ------